 If you’re following a specific strength-training program and it consists of just lifts, sets, and reps, then dropping HIIT or metcons throughout the week can jeopardize the progress plan.
 However, two or three brisk jogs a week can fit into almost any strength-only plan.

 “I’ve been working out since I was 15 years old and sometimes it gets boring doing the same thing all the time,” says Santucci.
 “Sometimes you need to change it up and want to enjoy the outdoors.
 It refreshes your routine, and on days you just don’t want to go to the gym, going outside is probably more beneficial.”

-A lot of strength athletes are unclear on the finer points of running form.
-It’s the kind of subject that can fill a book, but perhaps the most common mistake people make is that they kick their feet far out in front of them when they run.
+The finer points of running form are the kind of subject that could fill a book, but perhaps the most common mistake people make is that they kick their feet far out in front of them when they run.

 “That’s where you get a lot of shin splints and hip and ankle problems,” says Santucci.
 “Instead, you want a very slight lean forward in the torso and a tight midline, so you’re letting your upper body pull you forward.”

-The idea is to have as little ground contact time as you can; that will increase your cadence and foot turnover.
+The idea is to have as little ground contact time as possible, which will increase your cadence and foot turnover.

-So instead of leaping forward, think about feeling “tall” and “bouncy.”
+Instead of leaping forward, think about feeling “tall” and “bouncy.”
 When you’re trying to feel tall, you’re going to keep your hips high, which will help stop you from striking out in front of you.
-And keep your feet beneath your center of mass.
+Keep your feet beneath your center of mass.
 That, in turn, will help your step be springier, keep your feet on the ground for less time, and lower your injury risk.

-But twenty- to forty-minute sessions of jogging two or three times a week can be a great way to improve your cardiovascular capacity, blood flow, recovery between sets, and energy efficiency without crushing your CNS or interfering with your strength program.
+20- to 40-minute sessions of jogging two or three times a week can be a great way to improve your cardiovascular capacity, blood flow, recovery between sets, and energy efficiency without crushing your CNS or interfering with your strength program.